Property Appraisers and Assessors

 Math skills.
 Accurately analyzing real estate data includes such steps as calculating square footage of land and building space, so workers must have good math skills.

 Organizational skills.
-To successfully accomplish all the tasks related to appraising and assessing a property, appraisers and assessors of real estate need good organizational skills.
+To successfully accomplish all the tasks related to appraising and assessing a property, property appraisers and assessors need good organizational skills.

 Problem-solving skills.
 Appraising or assessing a property's value may involve unexpected problems.
 The ability to develop and apply an alternative solution is crucial to successfully completing the appraisal and report on time.

 Time-management skills.
-Appraisers and assessors of real estate often work under time constraints, sometimes appraising many properties in a single day.
+Property appraisers and assessors often work under time constraints, sometimes appraising many properties in a single day.
 As a result, managing time and meeting deadlines are important.

-The median annual wage for appraisers and assessors of real estate is $52,570.
+The median annual wage for property appraisers and assessors is $61,340.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $26,980, and the highest 10 percent earned more than $95,020.
+The lowest 10 percent earned less than $35,520, and the highest 10 percent earned more than $120,790.

-The median annual wages for appraisers and assessors of real estate in the top industries in which they worked are as follows:
+The median annual wages for property appraisers and assessors in the top industries in which they work are as follows:

 Earnings for independent fee appraisers can vary significantly because they are paid fees on the basis of each appraisal.

-Appraisers and assessors of real estate typically work full time during regular business hours.
+Property appraisers and assessors typically work full time during regular business hours.
 However, self-employed appraisers, often called independent fee appraisers, usually work more than 40 hours per week, because they often write reports during evenings and on weekends.

-Employment of appraisers and assessors of real estate is projected to grow 8 percent through 2024, about as fast as the average for all occupations.
+Employment of property appraisers and assessors is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.

 Demand for appraisal services is linked to the real estate market, which can fluctuate in the short term.
 Over the long term, employment growth will be driven by economic expansion and population increases—factors that generate demand for property.

-Greater use of mobile technology, which allows workers to appraise and assess properties more efficiently, will increase productivity and may slow future employment growth.
-In addition, the increased use of alternate valuation products, such as automated valuation models to aid in the appraisal of property for mortgages, might also increase productivity, reducing demand for additional appraisers.
+Greater use of mobile technology, which enables workers to appraise and assess properties more efficiently, will increase productivity.
+In addition, the increased use of automated valuation models to aid in the appraisal of property for mortgages might also increase productivity.